IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 repository provides a command-line utility and python package for interacting with the API programmatically.
 It is the preferred way to use the API.

-Users may also download, upload, and query via the REST API directly through the browser, or `curl` commands.
+Users may also download, upload, and query via the REST API directly through the browser, or via `curl` commands.
-The `REST API Specification`_ section below describes the various endpoints that are supported and how to use them.
+The `REST API Specification`_ section describes the various endpoints that are supported, and how to use them.

 *Note: Several sections and links begin with* [WIP]. *As development on the API is ongoing, this indicates that the full implementation of the functionality is yet to be completed.*